codefresh-io/docs.codefresh.io/_docs/troubleshooting/cfcr-deprecation.md

 ---

 The private Codefresh registry which is the built-in Docker registry that comes out of the box with all Codefresh accounts is being deprecated.
-The registry will become read-only on **April 1st 2020** and will be removed completely on **15th April 2020**.
+The registry will become read-only on **April 15th 2020** and will be removed completely on **1st May 2020**.

 ## Adopting an external Docker registry